-But our sport never stops!
-We hope that 2017 gives us the same feelings and successes.
-There is much to look forward to.
-I’d like to thank everyone at Honda and HRC, all our sponsors, technical partners and media associates for the essential on-going support.
-I’d also like to thank you, the fans, for joining us on this ride, sharing in the successes of Honda and HRC.
+I’d like to thank everyone at Honda and HRC, all our sponsors, technical partners and media associates for their dedicated support.
+I’d also like to thank the fans, for joining us and staying with us through the good and the difficult times.”

 Racing has always been at the heart of Honda; indeed racing is Honda’s very DNA.